EVATool/fae-architecture-log/_decisions/sig-devops-buildtools.md

 type: decision
 acronym: sig-devops-buildtools
 title: >
-    The use of maven as build tool
+    The use of maven as a build tool
 decision_type: must
 status: _4_stakeholder_checked
 responsible: MHA